It was Christmas Day, brunch was over, presents were opened, and little did I know my best present of the day was still to come.

 Photographing the Mission from the West:

-Photographing the Mission from the western side in the late afternoon not only provides beautiful light but also a view of the dome.
+Photographing the Mission from the western side in the late afternoon not only provided beautiful light on San Xavier but also a view of the stunning white dome.

 Despite Christmas being a perfect time to photograph the exterior of the mission, it is not the best time to photograph the interior of the church.
 Decorations and tinsel strings were hung everywhere making it impossible to capture any unobstructed views of the mission’s beautiful ceilings or nooks.